Fascinated by almost all products of human creativity:

 [if used for good]

-My PhD projects focus on finding ways to align automated vehicles to the preferences and capabilities of older adults living with and/or without dementia.
+My PhD projects focused on finding ways to align automated vehicles to the preferences and capabilities of older adults living with and without dementia.
 Some of these projects use DriverLab at KITE - University Health Network to empirically explore the areas of mismatch between automated vehicles and older drivers.
 Using the identified mismatch areas, some other projects propose intelligent in-vehicle systems that help better align automated vehicles with the preferences/capabilities of older adults.

 On a broader scale, I am interested in topics related to

 Human-centric Artificial Intelligence,

 AI Value Alignment (and questioning normativity in the process)